epfl-lts2/sparkwiki/helpers/README.md

 --basePath /mnt/data/wikipedia/pagecounts/2018/2018-08
 --startDate 2018-08-01
 --endDate 2018-08-31
---pageDump /mnt/data/wikipedia/page.parquet
+--pageDump /mnt/data/wikipedia/page.parquet <PATH TO PRE-PROCESSED FILES FROM ch.epfl.lts2.wikipedia.DumpParser>
+--languages en <LIST OF LANGUAGE CODES>
 --outputPath /mnt/data/processed/pagecount.parquet
 ```

+For more information on the parameters check out the [README](https://github.com/epfl-lts2/sparkwiki/blob/master/README.md#pagecount-processor).

-**You can use Parquet files stored in `--outputPath` as an alternative to Cassandra.** For instance, if you want to use the data for further processing in Spark or any other framework that supports Parquet format.
+Now, you can use `.parquet` files stored in `--outputPath`, if you want to use the data for further processing in Spark or any other framework that supports `.parquet` format.

-#### 4.9 Verify the import.
-Show the table with pagecounts

-`sudo service cassandra start`

-`cqlsh`

-`select * from wikipedia.page_visits limit 10;`

-`exit`

-`sudo service cassandra stop`